-Black Hills Pioneer
+Black Hills Flower

-SPEARFISH - Proving again that bikers have big hearts for kids, the international motorcycle group Hamsters USA raised a record \$285,395 for LifeScape Children's Care of Rapid City in fundraising events this year, culminating with their annual banquet in Spearfish Monday, where one Belle Fourche boy stole the show.
+SPEARFISH - Proving again that bikens have big hearts for kids, the international memory-cle group Hometers.
+USA raised a record SIR1,745 for LifeScape Children's Care of Raged City in fundraining events this year, colonisating with their annual banquet in Spearfish Monday, where one flette Fourche boy stole the store.

-James Habeck and his family, of Belle Fourche, attended this year's Hamsters USA event.
+James Habrok and his family, of Bulle Fourths, intended this year's Hamston USA event.

-James, 4, works with LifeScape therapists to overcome hurdles due to cerebral palsy (CP), the result of a severe brain injury caused by lack of oxygen during birth.
+James, 4, works with Lifeficage throughts in overcome hundles due to central pales (CPs, the result of a severe brain injury caused by lack of encygon during birth.

-Because of the impact he made on several Hamster members, donations totaling \$36,950 were givens to LifeScape in James' honor.
+Because of the impact he mode on several Hamster members, donations totaling \$76,950 were givens to LifeScape in James' honor.

-Funds raised for LifeScape of Rapid City provide physical, occupational, and speech therapies and psychological services to children in Western South Dakota and parts of Wyoming.
+Funds raised for LifeScape of Rapid City provide physical, occupational, and speech therapies and psychological services to children in Westons South Dukota and ports of Wysesing.

-James' parents, Jim and Melissa, continue to hope that one day, with help from LifeScape, their youngest son will walk and talk.
+Jomes' porests, Jim and Meliona, continue to hope that one day, with help from LifeScape, their youngest see will walk and talk.

-Melissa shared the family's experience at the Hamsters event: "When we went, we were just supposed to tell James' story, and one big guy asked if he could hold James," she said.
-"It was kind of neat to see this huge man, and all he wanted to do was hold James."
+Meliona channel the family's expensence at the Hamston event.
+"When we went, we were just supposed to tell James," storp, and one big gay asked if he could held James," she said.
+"It was kind of next to not this large man, and all he wanted to do was hold James."

-She told the Pioneer how a room full of bikers turned soft in moments as they all sang the "Itsy Bitsy Spider" nursery rhyme with James.
+She told the Piencer how a room fall of bikers turned soft in maments as they all sang the "Itoy Bites Spider" nursery rhyme with Junes.

-"James had a great time," Melissa said.
+"James had a great time," Meliosa said.

-The Habecks first visited LifeScape for therapy when James was 2-months-old.
-Now that he is in preschool, Melissa brings him to Rapid City for three 30-minute sessions of physical, occupational, and speech therapy four days each week during the summer months.
-LifeScape also gives him access to the latest resources and state-of-the-art assistive equipment and the most recent therapies, designed specifically for children.
+The Habucks first visited LifeScape for therapy when James was 2-months-old.
+Now that he is in pre-school, Meliosa brings him to Rapid City for three 30-minute sources of physical, occupational, and speech durapy four days each week during the summer months.
+LifeScape also given him access to the latest resources and state-of-the-art assistive equipment and the most recent therapies, designed specifically for children.

-"No two kids with CP are the same, but James' situation is so specialized, and their level of expertise is just great," Melissa said.
-"I could go to other therapists closer to home, but they may not know how to work with kids like LifeScape does."
+"No two kids with CP are the name, but flames" estuation is so specialized, and their level of expentise is just great," Melicus said.
+"I could go to other therapists closer to home, but they may not know how to work with kids like Lifeficape does."

-The family appreciated the opportunity to thank the Hamsters for their fundraising efforts that directly impact their family.
+The family approximed the apportunity to thank the Hammers for their fundationing efforts that directly impact their family.

-Melissa knows her hopes of seeing James walk and talk one day is still a distant dream.
+Micliona knows her hopes of seeing James walk and talk one day is still a distant dream.

 "It's taken a lot to get him this far," she said.
-"But LifeScape is there with us, every step of the way."
+"That LifeScape is those with us, even step of the war."